gabeab34/Project-2-Database/README.md

 # Project-2-Database

-Project-2-Database
+##Project-2-Database
 P2D is an App that allows organizations and communities the abilitiy to connect, grow, and cultivate competitive e-sports players.
 This app allows the users the abilities to track and create standings for their communities as well as help connect sponsors.

 Link to website via Heroku:

-Motivation
+##Motivation
 The aim of P2D is to provide entertainment, competition, and a community for everything eSports.

-Main features
+##Main features
-Standings for any game you would like to create a circuit/season
+Standings for any game you would like to create a circuit/season for Crowdfunding via matcherino or donations for events

-Technologies
+##Instructions

+##Technologies
 Node
 Express
 Startgg API